britton-jb/sentinel/README.md

 handler change the `auth_handler` Sentinel configuration option to the module name of your handler.

-It must define two functions, `unauthorized/2`, and `unauthenticated/2`, where the first parameter is the connection, and the second is information about the session.
+It must define `auth_error/3`, where the first parameter is the connection, and the second is a tuple with information about the error type, and the third is options.

 ### Custom model validator
 If you want to add custom changeset validations to the user model, you can do that by specifying a user model validator:

 ```elixir
 config :sentinel, user_model_validator: {MyApp.Accounts, :custom_changeset}